25 Species That Have Made Amazing Comebacks

 Conservationists can't afford to become complacent.
 When it comes to rescuing endangered species, progress is an ongoing effort.
 Still, we can take comfort in the knowledge that many organisms once on the brink of extinction or endangerment have made tremendous comebacks with our help.
 Just look at what happened to these 25 plants and animals.

 For much of the 20th century, this American icon was in jeopardy.
 Habitat loss, hunting, and the widespread use of DDT—an insecticide that weakens avian eggshells—once took a major toll on bald eagles.
 By 1963, the species population in the lower 48 states had fallen from an estimated 100,000 individuals to just 417 wild pairs.
 To turn things around, the U.S. government passed a series of laws, including a 1973 ban on DDT that was implemented by the Environmental Protection Agency (EPA).
-These efforts paid off; today, approximately 10,000 wild breeding pairs are soaring around in the lower 48.
+These efforts paid off; today, there are more than 71,400 nesting pairs in the lower 48.

 The Arabian oryx is a desert antelope indigenous to the Middle East.
 Reckless hunting devastated the species, which became essentially extinct in the wild during the early 1970s.
-However, a few were still alive and well in captivity.
-So, in the 1980s, American zoos joined forces with conservationists in Jordan to launch a massive breeding program.
+But a few were still alive and well in captivity, so, in the 1980s, American zoos joined forces with conservationists in Jordan to launch a massive breeding program.
 Thanks to their efforts, the oryx was successfully reintroduced to the Arabian Peninsula, where over 1000 wild specimens now roam (with a captive population of about 7000).

 3. The Gray Wolf